biomed-AI/GraphCS/docker-image/readme.md

 Note:
 - absolute-dir-path-to-data is the absolute path of data that downloaded from [data](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing), for exmaple, '/home/data/'.
-- absolute-dir-path-to-data is the absolute path of example_data [example_data](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing),
+- absolute-dir-path-to-example_data is the absolute path of example_data that downloaded from [example_data](https://drive.google.com/drive/folders/1ST0T90HcxCKuxOTmOvqCI-IyE2IY6YvM?usp=sharing),
  for exmaple, '/home/example_data/'.

 If you run docker with graphcs image successfully, you will see the following information in terminal t1.